|Zsuzsa Gille, Director|

 This course satisfies the General Education Criteria for:

-Approved for letter and S/U grading.
+See Class Schedule for topics.
+Approved for Letter and S/U grading.
 May be repeated in the same or separate terms to a maximum of 6 hours.

 Introduction to the foundations of interdisciplinary, social science research.
 Topic include understanding the purpose for research, identifying researchable issues, finding evaluating and using sources effectively, recognizing methods associated with different types of data and disciplines, and writing a literature review.
 Prepares students for course-based research papers and advanced research methods courses.
 Guest faculty present their Global Studies-relevant research as students (b)log their own research interests.